timmckague/timandvictoria/src/pages/blog/2019-11-11-hike-la-cloche-silhouette-trail.md

 ![la cloche silhouette trail](/img/blog_killarney_day5-0424.jpg "la cloche silhouette trail")

-We enjoyed a celebratory McDonalds dinner in Parry Sound, and after a few more hours of driving home to Toronto, we thoroughly enjoyed a night’s sleep in the warmth of our home and on our mattress.
+We had a celebratory McDonalds dinner in Parry Sound, and after a few more hours of driving home to Toronto, had a restful night’s sleep in the warmth and comfort of home.